ICS 21 Winter 2008

 Lecture is where we impart course material and where you take the midterm and final exams.
 If you miss lecture, we suggest that you arrange with your classmates to borrow their notes: the instructor and TAs will not repeat lecture material you missed, though of course they will answer questions about it.

-When working on lab assignments, including in lab, we have you use the “Pair Programming” approach.
+When working on lab assignments, we have you use the “pair programming” approach.
 In pair programming, two programmers share one computer.
 One is the “driver,” who controls the keyboard and mouse.
 The other is the “navigator,” who observes, asks questions, suggests solutions, and thinks about slightly longer-term strategies.
 The two programmers switch roles about every 20 minutes.
-A pair of programmers (working as described here) nearly always beats the stereotypical solitary loner.
-The pair produces more high-quality code in less time, by far more than two-to-one.
-Working in pairs should make you much better prepared for the lab exams than working alone.
+A pair of programmers, working as described here, nearly always beats the stereotypical solitary loner, producing more high-quality code in less than half the time (surprising, perhaps, but true).
+You will work with one partner for the first three labs, and another for the last two labs.
+Working in pairs should prepare you much more thoroughly for the lab exams than working alone.

 Enrolling in ICS 21

-To be enrolled in ICS21, you must be enrolled in lecture and one (and only one) of its priority lab sections.
+To be enrolled in ICS 21, you must be enrolled in lecture and one (and only one) of its lab sections; the (first hour) of your lab section is when you have a guaranteed seat to take your lab exams.

 Important information